McCarthy, Scalise are likely contenders for House speaker - Philly

 WASHINGTON (AP) - Some say it's a fight between West and South.
-Or a battle for President Donald Trump's affections.
 Or a test of who can woo conservatives.
+Or who would be the better fundraiser and communicator for a divided party struggling to protect its House majority.

 But one thing is clear: If the showdown between California Rep. Kevin McCarthy and Louisiana Rep. Steve Scalise for House speaker is a popularity contest, it will be tight.